Providing care to the elderly of Nepal

 We are also working with a home for elderly women in Mata Tirtha (about 15km west of Kathmandu) where we provide a meal a day for 25 abandoned elderly.

-Mata Tirtha Old Age Home – a loving shelter for elderly women Posted Oct 14, 2019 By Mélanie Letourneau
+A Visit to Mata Tirtha Old Age Home, Kathmandu Posted Dec 25, 2019 By Mélanie Letourneau